StarTrekManiac2/Lecture7/src/extra_refactoringstudentandteacher/ReadMe.txt

 input (similar to the Calculator task).

 TO-DO LIST:
-    - Finish 'Search' functionality
-        > Consider options for search methods (e.g. by ID, by name, by course)
     - Implement 'Delete' functionality
     - Implement 'Edit' functionality
     - Implement all functionality for 'Lecturers' (none of which is yet implemented)